Skip to main content

 tar xzvf definity-chart-*.tgz

-The recommended way is to use your own managed Postgres instance and set its URL in values.yaml.
+Use your own managed Postgres instance and set its URL in values.yaml (recommended).

 Install